olga-in-clouds/sec_engineering_exercises/week2/README.md

     We can run a command that will bring us hexadecimal values up 143 stack positions

 11. Try and fail
+    Start the new debugging of the program so you are not stopped by the break (there must be a way to remove the break ;)) (Use 'q' to quickly and then start from fresh in gdb)

     Try 143 spaces and see if you can see **414141** (representation of AAAA) (the number might be different for you depending on the distance)
 ```
      run `(python -c 'print "AAAA" + ".%x." * 143+"%x"')`